darthinvader/Creative-Writing/Book 1/04 Characters/Lareth Lakhart.md

 - Goal: Keep Codaria secure while modernizing the University’s defense doctrine.
 - Motivation: Hungry for knowledge and power; left war in Florian to teach, yet conflict follows.
 When stakes demand it, he turns his drive toward saving students.
 - Conflict: Past campaigns in Florian haunt decisions; collateral damage vs. surgical restraint; ambition vs. duty to protect.

+## Current Stance on the Book
+- Strategic Imperative: To stop Serathis expansion before it hardens into occupation, Lareth is prepared to study and, if necessary, deploy the [[Book of Gosh]] under strict controls.
+- Limits & Safeguards: Only as a last resort, with containment contingencies and University oversight; better by his hand than Vaelora’s.
+- Rationale: Civilian lives and city sovereignty take precedence over orthodoxy when timelines compress.

 ## Background
 - Florian Service: Rose to Marshal Arcanum (highest war-mage rank).
 Returned to academia to escape war’s cycle; maintains strategic rigor.